KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Netatmo-Thermostat by overflOw11](https://github.com/overflOw11/MMM-Netatmo-Thermostat)

+0. This module is outdated: Abandoned.
+No reactions to issues since years.
+API Change and The author no longer has a Netatmo thermostat.
 1. `package.json` issue: No repository field.
 2. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 3. No image found.